openharmony/docs/en/application-dev/quick-start/arkts-provide-and-consume.md

 > **NOTE**
 >
-> Since API version 9, these two decorators are supported in ArkTS widgets.
+> These two decorators can be used in ArkTS widgets since API version 9.
+>
+> These two decorators can be used in atomic services since API version 11.

 ## Overview